To read the complete HWU Strategic Plan (in PDF format), click on the following link:

-This represents the third annual update of a Strategic Plan first adopted in June 2014.
-Our objective with this document has been to develop a cost effective and environmentally sound strategy for improving the water, wastewater, and stormwater systems in the City of Henderson to accommodate existing needs and projected growth to the year 2027.
-The 10- year time frame was chosen to give some guidance to our efforts, with the realization that planning beyond about 2 to 5 years is of marginal value, as conditions change over time.
-We update this plan annually, prior to the budgeting process, in order to lay out a logical sequence of work that fits with the resources available.
+This represents the seventh edition of a Capital Improvement and Strategic Plan first adopted in June 2014.
+Our objective has been to develop a cost effective and environmentally sound Capital Improvement Program for the water, wastewater, and stormwater systems in the City of Henderson to accommodate existing needs and projected growth over a rolling 10-year-plus time frame that was chosen to give longer-term guidance to our efforts.
+We realize that planning beyond 2 to 5 years is of marginal value, as conditions change over time.
+We update this plan annually, prior to the budgeting process, to lay out a logical sequence of work that fits the resources available.

-The principal short-term goal for implementation of this plan has been to finish the final Long- Term Control Plan (LTCP) project, the North WWTP Headworks, and now we will negotiate termination of the Consent Judgment, and move on with our obligations for post-construction monitoring, CSO abatement, and meeting the requirements of our soon-to be-issued discharge permit for the North wastewater system.
+The principal short-term goal for implementation of this plan in the beginning was to finish the final Long-Term Control Plan (LTCP) project, the North WWTP Headworks.
+With that project completed in 2016, we negotiated termination of our Consent Judgment and moved on with our obligations for post-construction monitoring and meeting the requirements of our soon-to be-issued discharge permit for the North wastewater system.
 That permit, first expected to be issued in 2017, has not yet been finalized.

 After completing the LTCP, our primary projects have been continued renovation of our water storage facilities and water and wastewater treatment plants, where needed expenditures for maintenance and upgrades were delayed by work on the LTCP projects.
 To date, six of our nine water storage tanks have been painted and rehabilitated, with the seventh and eighth tank projects in the planning stage.

 This plan lays the groundwork for increasing our capacity to serve growth areas, together with an attempt to maintain the systems and facilities we currently have, balancing risk with the money we have available.